jasminej90/dandp3-wrangle-openStreetMap-data/README.md

 * `mapparser.py` : parse OSM file to count unique tags
 * `tags.py` : categorize tags in the OSM file
 * `audit.py` : audit street addresses, and update their names
+* `data.py` : build CSV files from XML OSM data to insert them into sql db, as well as clean and shape the data